pavelsinelnikov/Group_07/README.md

 - Filtering options
 - Easy to navigate interface

-## To Do List for Iteration 1
+## To Do List

-- ~~Create Vue.js project~~
+- Create Vue.js project
-- ~~Integrate Google Maps API into the project~~
+- Create interface for each page
-- Integrate Google Maps API with the NewsAPI:
+- Integrate Google Maps API into the project
+- User picks location usecase
+ - swimlanes/class diagram/UI
+ - display interactable map
-  - Clicking on the map and data gets sent to NewsAPI
+ - read user input on the interactable map
-  - NewsAPI returns data with relevant news articles
-- Styling the page
+- Integrate news API into the project
+- User filter selection use case
+  - swimlanes/class diagrams/UI
+  - create filter form
+  - display article

 ## Use Cases